sc-ventures/cloudbreak-documentation/docs/azure-data.md

 [Get started with Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal) (External)

 ### Accessing data in WASB from HDP

 Windows Azure Storage Blob (WASB) is an object store service available on Azure.
+WASB is not supported as a default file system, but access to data in WASB ia possible via the wasb connector.

 #### Prerequisites